ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

-The most natural trusted auditor arrangement arguably is a web browser that is "logged in to" a provider of various internet services.
+The most natural trusted auditor arrangement arguably is a web browser that is "logged in to" a provider of various internet services [not entirely clear what you mean here].
 Another equivalent arrangement is a trusted party like a corporation which an employer is connected to through a VPN or by other similar means.
 A third might be individuals or smaller groups of people running their own services.
 In such a setting, retrieving STHs